renjmindy/CCrawl-Job-Posting-Big-Data/README.md

 ## Introduction

 This project utilized the [web interface](https://index.commoncrawl.org/) to quickly check what's in there.
-Afterward, we downloaded `indices` of results via [cdx_toolkit](https://github.com/cocrawler/cdx_toolkit/) and/or [HTTP requests](https://pypi.org/project/requests/) from either the command line or Python codes, in which we fetched `contents` of results via iterating over a series of cdx-associated objects ([warcio](https://pypi.org/project/warcio/https://pypi.org/project/warcio/)) along with [beautiful soup](https://pypi.org/project/beautifulsoup4/), [html2text](https://pypi.org/project/html2text/), [markdown](https://pypi.org/project/Markdown/) and [mistletoe](https://github.com/miyuchina/mistletoe) for customized usecases.
+Afterward, we downloaded common crawl `indices` via [cdx_toolkit](https://github.com/cocrawler/cdx_toolkit/) and/or [HTTP requests](https://pypi.org/project/requests/) from either the command line or Python codes, in which we fetched common crawl cURL `contents` via iterating over a series of cdx-associated objects ([warcio](https://pypi.org/project/warcio/https://pypi.org/project/warcio/)) along with [beautiful soup](https://pypi.org/project/beautifulsoup4/), [html2text](https://pypi.org/project/html2text/), [markdown](https://pypi.org/project/Markdown/) and [mistletoe](https://github.com/miyuchina/mistletoe) for customized usecases.
 There are other tools as well such as the [CDX Index Client](https://github.com/ikreymer/cdx-index-client/) for both command line use and [comcrawl](https://pypi.org/project/comcrawl/) in Python.
 They, however, seem less flexible than the primary option as mentioned previously to be in use for this project.

 ## Questions: